J.A. Martin Photographer

 J.A.
 Martin Photographer (J.A.
 Martin photographe) is a 1977 drama film directed by Jean Beaudin for the National Film Board of Canada.

-The film was selected as the Canadian entry for the Best Foreign Language Film at the 50th Academy Awards, but was not accepted as a nominee.

 Synopsis

 The film is about a strong-willed woman who accompanies her photographer husband on a trip through rural Québec in the late 19th century.
 Once a year, J.A.
 Martin, who specializes in family photography, packs his gear into an old wagon and goes out to visit his rural customers.
 It’s a difficult trip but it’s a vacation from his stale marriage and large family.
 This year, his wife makes the scandalous decision to leave her children and accompany her husband.
 In the course of the trip, they re-discover each other and become closer.

 It is a slow-paced, beautifully-photographed film which Beaudin called “a tribute to our grandmothers, our mothers and all the women of Québec.”

 Reception

 Box office

 In France, the film was viewed by over 100,000 people.